arv100kri/Cognitive-Services/Content/en-us/Bing-Speller/Home.md

 # Bing Speller API

-Welcome to Spell Check API which performs contextual spell checking for any text and provides inline suggestions for misspelled words.
+Welcome to Bing Speller API which performs contextual spell checking for any text and provides inline suggestions for misspelled words.

 ## What is special about our 3rd generation spell-checker?